velartrill/velartrill.github.io/orig/reunited.md

 *This is our capital.* Ours. *Why the fuck are* they *the only ones here?*

 A series of faintly musical chimes rings out.
 The unfamiliar sound of a decelerating maglev catches her attention, and she spares an upward glance at the intercommune liner.
-It glides effortlessly toward her, silent but for an eerie electric warble and the quiet whoosh of air as it slows from frightening speed to a complete halt in moments.
+It glides effortlessly toward her, silent but for an eerie electric warble and the quiet rush of air as it slows from frightening speed to a complete halt in moments.
 The huge vehicle towers over her and stretches away into the distance, dwarfing the little trams and streetcars that she's used to travelling on.

 They offered her a choice.
 A priority seat on a sealed Core Line hauler, back to Tegvar in two hours tops.
 "Why?
 So you can keep tossing me around in the dark like a sack of _neshral?"_ she spat.
 The other choice was travel auth for a two-day surface rail trip to the other side of the continent, which she picked without hesitation.